-To finish this subsection, let us mention that in Euclidean space a theorem due to Delaunay asserts that revolution surfaces with constant mean curvature are precisely the undulary, nodary, and catenary \cite{DelaunayJMPA1841}.
+To finish this subsection, let us mention that in Euclidean space a theorem due to Delaunay asserts that surfaces of revolution with constant mean curvature are precisely the undulary, nodary, and catenary \cite{DelaunayJMPA1841}.
 These surfaces are obtained by rotating roulettes of ellipses, hyperbolas, and parabolas, respectively \cite{EellsMI1987}.
-Delaunay-type theorems were already established for revolution surfaces with generating curves on a timelike plane \cite{HanoTMJ1984,IshiharaJMTU1988}.
+Delaunay-type theorems were already established for surfaces of revolution with generating curves on a timelike plane \cite{HanoTMJ1984,IshiharaJMTU1988}.
 In the next theorem, we shall prove that the same is valid for the situation where the generating curve lies on a spacelike plane.

-\begin{theorem}[Delaunay-type theorem] Let $\gamma(s)=(x(s),y(s),0)$ be the generating curve of a revolution surface $S_{\gamma}$ with spacelike axis $Ox$.
-Then, the surface $S_{\gamma}$ has constant mean curvature $H$ if, and only if, $\gamma$ is the roulette of a conic in the $xy$-plane. \end{theorem} \begin{proof} Since the $xy$-plane is spacelike, its conics and roulettes are the same as in an Euclidean plane.
+\begin{theorem}[Delaunay-type theorem] Let $\gamma(s)=(x(s),y(s),0)$ be the generating curve of a surface of revolution $S_{\gamma}$ with spacelike axis $Ox$.
+Then, the surface $S_{\gamma}$ has constant mean curvature $H$ if, and only if, $\gamma$ is the roulette of a conic in the $xy$-plane. \end{theorem} \begin{proof} Since the $xy$-plane is spacelike, its conics and roulettes are the same as in the Euclidean plane.
 Finally, due to the fact that the mean curvature equations in Euclidean space, Eq.
-(1) of \cite{KemmotsuTMJ1981}, and in Lorentz-Minkowski space (\ref{eqMeanCurvRevSurfSpaceAxisXYcurve}) are the same, it follows that constant mean curvature revolution surfaces with generating curve in a spacelike axis are obtained from the revolution of roulettes of a conic. \end{proof}
+(1) of \cite{KemmotsuTMJ1981}, and in Lorentz-Minkowski space (\ref{eqMeanCurvRevSurfSpaceAxisXYcurve}) are the same, it follows that constant mean curvature surfaces of revolution with generating curve in a spacelike axis are obtained from the revolution of roulettes of a conic. \end{proof}